-Who are the most influential people in world?
+Who are the most influential thinkers in world?

 Identify leaders in your chosen discipline, research top professors in your area of study, and search for schools based on the luminaries who most inspire you!

-Note: These rankings dynamically change as our AI learns new things and new publications and citations are made.
-Academics are actively researching and publishing new insights, leaving our measure of more recent influence subject to continual adjustments.
-While we delay real-time changes for quality assurance reasons, be not surprised as you see our rankings change over time.Methodology: How and Why We Rank by Influence …
+Note: These rankings change dynamically as our artificial intelligence system learns new things and incorporates new publications and citations.
+Academics are constantly doing research and publishing new insights, with the result that our measure of influence is subject to continual adjustments.
+For quality assurance reasons, however, we forgo real-time changes, with most public updates happening only quarterly.
+In any case, don’t be surprised to see our rankings change over time.Methodology: How and Why We Rank by Influence …

 1724 - 1804 (80 years)